 “There is a number of interventions that we are going to take, if you look at Tshwane, there are a number of industrial sites that are owned by Tshwane and government, we are then going to revamp these industrial sites and then declare them as special tax zones that will attract investment and in return create the number of much needed jobs in the city.

 “In doing this, we are not going to compete with the small businesses like the current government is doing; instead of competing with these small businesses we are going to invest capital in the business models that they have already started.
+We are going to identify sites which are not being used so that these small business owners can occupy to prosper their business ventures and contribute to the economy and job creation,” said Msimanga.

 According to Msimanga, the solution to stopping corruption in the employment system is to employ people according to their qualifications and expertise while open tender system is the only way to end corruption in the country tendering system; which DA will implement once in power at the local government level and they want to bring capital to the Capital City, Tshwane.